About

 The Community Hub

-We will offer a spacious building equipped, wide doorways with disabled access and a disable accessible toilet, separate doorways for referrals and community drop-in’s, Perspex windows, panic buttons, six rooms, toys, books, specialised hair care for BAME women and children, food and drinks all in-keeping with different cultural backgrounds and religious beliefs.
+We will offer a welcoming building equipped with wide doorways with disabled access and a disabled accessible toilet, separate doorways for referrals and community drop-in’s, baby changing facilities, toys, books and facilities for hot and cold drinks.

-We will have open planned lounge area with all the relevant safety procedures in place such as health and safety training provided.
+We will have open planned lounge area with all the relevant safety procedures in place.
 We offer an array of services such as making phone calls on behalf of women unable to make the calls themselves to services such as the police and social services amongst others.